Kleo-Karap/Artifficial_Intelligence_2/README.md

 All 4 projects were implemented in the framework of Kaggle competitions for the course of [Artifficial Intelligence II](https://www.di.uoa.gr/civis/courses/C02) of the
 [Department of Informatics](https://www.di.uoa.gr/en) in the University of Athens.

+# Development Environment and Libraries
+Google Colab was used for training and fine-tuning of the models.
+Python > 3.6
+PyTorch
+MatPlotLib & Scikit Learn Libraries for implementing the model and plotting graphs NLTK for loading and preprocessing the data